Read about this Fellow...

 The Doris Duke

-Conservation Fellows Program - mba schools
+Conservation Fellows Program - leadership fellowships

 The Environment Program of the Doris Duke Charitable Foundation created the Doris Duke Conservation Fellowship program in 1997 to identify and support future conservation leaders.
 The Fellowship supports students who are enrolled in multidisciplinary master’s programs at partner universities, and who are committed to careers as practicing conservationists.